 Always question unexpected emails which request payment details or changes and report fraudulent emails to Advice Direct Scotland on 0808 164 6000.

 With more people working from home, online security has become a pressing issue, particularly when using video conferencing.

 The National Centre for Cyber Security (NCSC) has published security guidance to help organisations choose, configure and safely use video conferencing services.

 The Scottish Business Resilience Centre (SBRC) has resources to support and protect Scottish businesses, including:

-- guidance on using Zoom for business and video conferencing basics
+- guidance on Zoom security and etiquette

 - webinars on subjects such as counterfeit goods and cyber scams